Reviewing Adial Pharmaceuticals Inc. (ADIL)'s and CASI Pharmaceuticals Inc. (NASDAQ:CASI)'s results | New Business Observer

-Since Adial Pharmaceuticals Inc. (NASDAQ:ADIL) and CASI Pharmaceuticals Inc. (NASDAQ:CASI) are part of the Biotechnology industry, they are influenced by contrast.
-The influences particularly affect the institutional ownership, profitability, analyst recommendations, risk, dividends, earnings and valuation of both companies.
+Adial Pharmaceuticals Inc. (NASDAQ:ADIL) and CASI Pharmaceuticals Inc. (NASDAQ:CASI) compete with each other in the Biotechnology sector.
+We will analyze and compare their profitability, institutional ownership, analyst recommendations, risk, dividends, earnings and valuation.

 |Gross Revenue